SOT License Guide [2026] – Everything You Need to Know

 A special Occupational Taxpayer ("SOT") is something that a Federal Firearm License ("FFL") holder becomes to engage in certain business activities with National Firearms Act ("NFA") firearms (also called Title II firearms) like short barreled rifles, silencers, and more.

-Before we answer what an SOT is more fully, let’s first explore what an FFL is.
+To better understand what an SOT is, it's helpful to first understand what an FFL is.

 Q: What is an FFL?
 A: An FFL, or Federal Firearms License holder, is a person or entity engaged in the business of making and/or selling firearms.
 FFLs are gun dealers or firearm manufacturers.